kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Bias and Variance

-Bias reflects model simplicity.
+Bias reflects model simplicity
-Variance reflects sensitivity to data.
+Variance reflects sensitivity to data
 Tradeoffs define performance

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.